russdanner/plugin-engine-sitemapgenerator/README.md

-# Google XML Sitemap Plugin for Crafter CMS
+# Google XML Sitemap Plugin for CrafterCMS

 Add Google XML Sitemap support to your site